dennislwm/archiveso/doc/build04.md

 - Archivebox index not found
 - Empty user form

-In our first test case, with reference to our connection where users are taken to, this fails if the `path/to/archivebox` is not configured as an environment variable `ARCHIVEBOX_PATH`.
+In our first test case, with reference to our connection where users are taken to, this fails if the `path/to/archivebox` is not configured as an environment variable `ARCHIVEBOX`.

 The second test case, with reference to our places where users can navigate, this fails if the user form is empty and the body of the `POST` method does not contain the `url` field.